Skip to main content

 What is a dataset?

-Metadata Capture is designed around the concepts of metadata, catalogued as datasets, and data lifecycle management.
+Metadata Capture is designed around the concepts of datasets, metadata, and data lifecycle management.
 These concepts shape your interactions within Metadata Capture.

 What is a dataset?